 Ciao a tutti!

-Today, we’re going to talk about 3 ways to get Italian citizenship.
-These are not the only ways to obtain an Italian passport, but they’re usually the easiest (with the word “easy” being relative… Italy did invent bureaucracy, after all!).
+Today, we’re going to talk about different ways to obtain Italian citizenship.
+These are not the only ways to obtain an Italian passport, but they’re usually the easiest.
+However, the word “easy” is relative.
+Italy did invent bureaucracy, after all!

 - Marry an Italian citizen